 Ask for letters of recommendation.

 A letter of recommendation from a teacher, boss, coach, counselor, or religious leader is a way for someone to vouch for you.
-Avoid letters written by family members (mom can’t help you out with this one), because they will not be taken seriously.
+Avoid letters written by family members (mom can’t help you out with this one), because they will not be taken seriously and could result in an incomplete application.
 Teachers and counselors can write about who you are both as a student and a person.

 Submit stellar essays.